Have you ever felt that the job you do make you feel drained, have you asked yourself if you are burned out or if you hate your job? You should.

 Does your work take too much time?

 Are you expected to have your smartphone on and accessible at all times?
 Are you regularly working 60+ hour weeks?
-Is ability to take time off – personal days, sick days, and otherwise – limited?
+Its the ability to take time off – personal days, sick days, and otherwise – limited?
 Burnout can be caused by plain old exhaustion, and it’s easy to feel fatigued when your job demands more time from you than is healthy.
-If the time constraints of your work are low and your dread of doing it is still high, you might just hate your job.
+If the time constraints of your work are low and your dread of doing the work is still high, you might just hate your job.

 Make a list